bf4/pidgin-mac/README.txt

 This is the package containing the build environment for Pidgin.

+I would say it's already pretty usable (and I am using it myself).
+The MacOSX integration could be a bit better but I'll just wait there for the Gtk+ MacOSX port, they are implementing on related stuff (IGE Mac).

 Directory structure:

 * pidgin-src 		: -> link to current sources